 • Audit documentation prior to submission to ensure all requirements are met and requested documents are included in response

 • Certify the documentation submitted supports medical necessity for services billed

-• Refer to all available local coverage determinations (LCDs) for guidance on services being rendered and billed
+• Refer to all available LCDs for guidance on services being rendered and billed

 Note: A best practice suggestion was received from a Florida laboratory.
 Their suggestion is to include information to support medical necessity for tests in the remarks section of the requisition or order that is received by the laboratory from the ordering/referring provider.
 This suggestion may not be sufficient in supplying medical necessity for all laboratory tests.
 Please review medical necessity guidelines for the laboratory test being rendered to evaluate the effectiveness of this suggestion.